ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/0xDeku/CVE-2021-42670](https://github.com/0xDeku/CVE-2021-42670) :  ![starts](https://img.shields.io/github/stars/0xDeku/CVE-2021-42670.svg) ![forks](https://img.shields.io/github/forks/0xDeku/CVE-2021-42670.svg)

 ## CVE-2021-42669
  A file upload vulnerability exists in Sourcecodester Engineers Online Portal in PHP via dashboard_teacher.php, which allows changing the avatar through teacher_avatar.php.
 Once an avatar gets uploaded it is getting uploaded to the /admin/uploads/ directory, and is accessible by all users.
-By uploading a php webshell containing &quot;&lt;?php system($_GET[&quot;cmd&quot;]); ?&gt;&quot; the attacker can execute commands on the web server with - /admin/uploads/php-webshell?cmd=id.
+By uploading a php webshell containing "?php system($_GET["cmd"]); ?" the attacker can execute commands on the web server with - /admin/uploads/php-webshell?cmd=id.